Rajpratik71/linux-manPages/sed.md

        a \

        text   Append text, which has each embedded newline preceded by a backslash.

        i \

        text   Insert text, which has each embedded newline preceded by a backslash.

        q [exit-code]
               Immediately quit the sed script without processing any more input, except that if auto-print is not disabled the current pattern space will be printed.
 The exit code argument is a GNU extension.

        Q [exit-code]
               Immediately quit the sed script without processing any more input.
 This is a GNU extension.

        r filename
               Append text read from filename.

        R filename
               Append a line read from filename.
-Each invocation of the  com‐ mand reads a line from the file.
+Each invocation of the command reads a line from the file.
 This is a GNU extension.

    Commands which accept address ranges
        {      Begin a block of commands (end with a }).